-Beginning in 2021 the general fund beginning balance will decrease annually until such time as the property tax levy is increased through a voter approved lid lift.
-This change was anticipated based on inflation and constitutional limitations in property tax increases and is addressed in the district's longterm financial plan.
+Beginning in 2021 the general fund beginning balance began to decrease annually and will continue to decrease until such time as the property tax levy is increased through a voter approved lid lift.
+This change was anticipated based on inflation and constitutional limitations in property tax increases and is addressed in the district's long-term financial plan.